mickknutson/github_copilot_master_class/chapter01/01.01.2/instructions.md

-# Java Instructions
+# Prompting Exercise

-The following are instructions for Java exercise
+The following are instructions for the exercise

 ## Outline
 This exercise contains two directories: